misostack/nextjsvietnam.com/content/post/learn-aws-solution-architect-associate-the-fastest-way.md

 Object ACLs: work on an individual object
 Bucket Policies: work on an entire bucket level

+- Buckets are private by default: you have to allow public access on both the bucket and its objects in order to make the bucket public
+- Object ACLs: You can make individual objects public using object ACLs

 ### 4.3.
 Others

 ## V. Databases